Enforcement of Remedies Against Unfair Foreign Taxes

 What Taxes Are Considered Discriminatory?

-Two major foreign tax provisions that have been labeled by some U.S. policymakers as unfair taxes are the undertaxed profits rule (UTPR), an element of the Organisation for Economic Co-operation and Development's (OECD's) Pillar 2 global minimum tax; and digital services taxes (DSTs) imposed by several countries.
-Diverted profits taxes, currently imposed by the UK and Australia, which tax profits deemed to be artificially shifted from the domestic tax base, are also listed as discriminatory in H.R.
-1.
+Two foreign tax provisions that have been labeled by some U.S. policymakers as unfair taxes are the undertaxed profits rule (UTPR), an element of the Organisation for Economic Co-operation and Development's (OECD's) Pillar 2 global minimum tax; and digital services taxes (DSTs) imposed by several countries.
+Diverted profits taxes, currently imposed by the UK and Australia, are also listed as discriminatory.

 Pillar 2 Undertaxed Profits Rule (UTPR)

 In response to concerns that multinational corporations shift profits to low-tax countries, the OECD and the G20, through an inclusive framework of 141 countries, developed a proposed global minimum tax (known as Pillar 2) of 15% on financial income after allowing certain deductions.
 (See CRS Report R47174, The Pillar 2 Global Minimum Tax: Implications for U.S. Tax Policy, by Jane G. Gravelle and Mark P. Keightley.)
-This tax plan has three methods of ensuring a minimum tax.
-First, the country in which the corporation is located could impose the tax (a qualified domestic top-up tax or QDMTT).
-If that tax is not sufficient, the country in which the parent company is located may impose a tax.
-If these taxes still do not produce an effective 15% rate, countries with other related corporations can impose a tax, under what is known as the undertaxed payments rule (UTPR).
+This tax plan has three methods of ensuring a minimum tax: a domestic top-up tax, a top-up tax imposed by the country of the parent of a subsidiary, and a UTPR.
+If the first two taxes still do not produce an effective 15% rate, countries with other related corporations can impose a tax under the UTPR.
 The United States has not adopted any element of Pillar 2.

-Many countries have adopted the UTPR, including members of the European Union (EU), Canada, Australia, South Korea, and the United Kingdom (UK).
+Many countries have adopted the UTPR, including members of the European Union (EU), Australia, South Korea, and the United Kingdom (UK).
+The Canadian UTPR has been proposed in draft legislation, but not enacted.
 Japan is scheduled to adopt the UTPR in 2026.

 The UTPR allows foreign countries to effectively tax corporations residing in other countries, including U.S. corporations operating in the United States as well as in other countries.
 This has been seen by some as violating the United States' international sovereignty.